What After Hours Trading Entails

 Stocks that have not had a high volume of trade during the normal trading session are unlikely to trade at high volumes after market close even after a major occurrence.

-The risks of after hours trading
+The risks of after hours strategy

 After-market trading is normally done by few traders.
 This is because the majority of traders may have either bought or sold during the normal market time.
 Hence, volumes of trade may be low during after-market trading.